 Nothing has ever been marketed as well as religions.
 The reason religions have succeeded so well, is the understanding of their audience’s worldview.
 Priests, prophets, cult leaders, and all spiritual leaders fit their words into the beliefs their listeners hold.

 Changing the worldviews of your audience is extremely difficult.
 It takes too much time and resources for most companies.
-Instead of changing the beliefs, shape your message to fit the beliefs your audience holds.
-This is one of the concepts discussed in my free marketing guide.
+Instead of changing the beliefs, shape your message to fit the beliefs your audience holds..

 Like the small girls who dream of a prince who comes to pick them up, all people dream about something.
 A product that answers a common dream will succeed.